arunwebber/web-detective/README.md

 2. cd web-detective
 Load as an Unpacked Extension:
 Open Chrome and go to chrome://extensions/
-Enable Developer mode (top right corner)
+Enable Developer mode (top right corner
-Click "Load unpacked" and select the folder

 ---